英語汁 / Eigo-jiru

 image by sigmund

-While I’m living in England, I occasionally come across those people who tell me the fact that they are not really fond of American English accent…
+While living in England, I occasionally come across those people who tell me the fact that they are not really fond of American English accent…

 (oops, hope I am not creating any enemies…)